Skip to content

 Build your artist presence

-Use Music Coast to build your profile, share music, connect booking/shop links, promote interviews/articles, and participate in eligible monetization opportunities.
+Use Music Coast to connect music, booking, shop and social links, interviews, articles, and eligible monetization opportunities.

 Artist Upload Checklist

-Have these items ready before submitting music for artist review or monetization eligibility.
+Have these items ready before submitting music for upload review, profile verification, or monetization eligibility.

-Artist name Legal/rightsholder name Contact email Manager/label contact if applicable Audio files Cover artwork Track titles ISRCs UPC if available Release date Explicit/clean tags Featured artists Producer credits Writer credits Publisher/admin information Master owner Publishing split information PRO affiliation The MLC registration status, if applicable SoundExchange registration status, if applicable Proof of rights for samples, covers, remixes, or third-party material Payment/tax information when monetization is enabled
+Artist name Legal/rightsholder name Contact email Manager, label, distributor, or representative contact if applicable Audio files Cover artwork Track and release titles Existing ISRC for each previously released unchanged recording UPC Version title Original release date Current or previous distributor Label/rightsholder Master owner Writer and publisher/admin metadata Explicit/clean tags Featured artists Producer credits Publishing split information PRO or collection-society affiliation The MLC registration status, if applicable Neighboring-rights or performer registration where applicable Proof of rights for samples, covers, remixes, artwork, featured artists, or third-party material Tax and payout information only through an approved secure provider when monetization is enabled

 Rights warning: Covers, remixes, mashups, DJ mixes, and sampled works may require additional proof of rights and may not be accepted unless permissions are verified.